abhishek-kumar-code/Redfish_Public/Specification.md

 |         |            | Clarified relative URI resolution rules. |
 |         |            | Clarified USN format. |
 | 1.0.0   | 2015-08-04 | Initial release. |

-JEFFA to move below

-##### Registry file naming

-Redfish message or privilege registry files shall be named using the Registry name, following the format:

-  *RegistryName.MajorVersion.MinorVersion.Errata.json*

-For example, version 1.0.2 of the Base message registry would be named "Base.1.0.2.json".

-##### Profile file naming

-The JSON document describing a Profile follows the Redfish Schema file naming conventions.
-The file name format for Profiles shall be formatted as:

-  *ProfileName.vMajorVersion_MinorVersion_Errata.json*

-For example, version 1.2.0 of the BasicServer profile would be named "BasicServer.v1_2_0.json".
-The file name shall include the Profile name and Profile version matching those property values within the document.

-##### Dictionary file naming

-The binary file describing a Redfish Device Enablement Dictionary follows the Redfish Schema file naming conventions for the schema that the dictionary is converted from.
-As a single Dictionary file contains all minor revisions of the schema, only the major version is used in the file name.
-The file names for Dictionaries shall be formatted as:

-  *DictionaryName_vMajorVersion.dict*

-For example, version 1.2.0 of the Chassis dictionary would be named "Chassis_v1.dict".

-#### Programmatic access to schema, registry, or profile files

-Programs may access the Schema Repository using the durable URLs listed at the redfish.dmtf.org repository, as these folders will contain every released version of each file.
-Programs incorporating remote repository access should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.